ut-amrl/nautilus/README.md

 - ```--rotation_weight <num>``` the weight multiplier for changing the odometry predicted rotation between poses.
 - ```--translation_weight <num>``` the weight multiplier for changing the odometry predicted translation between poses.
 - ```--diff_odom``` does this bag use differential odometry?
 If the bag uses CobotOdometryMsg then you should use this flag.
+- ```--max_lidar_range``` specifies the max lidar range for the sensor.
+If unspecified will default to what the lidar ros message uses for max range.

 ### Examples: